SAD, BSP stitch alliance for Punjab Assembly polls, say will oust 'non-performing' Cong | Politics

 The Shiromani Akali Dal and the Bahujan Samaj Party formed an alliance on Saturday for the 2022 Punjab Assembly elections, coming together after a gap of 25 years.

+BSP chief Mayawati dubbed the alliance between the SAD and her party as a ''new political and social initiative'' which will usher in progress and prosperity in Punjab.

-SAD stalwart and former CM Parkash Singh Badal described the formation of the SAD-BSP alliance as ''the beginning of a secular, federal democratic revolution in the state and the country for a total socio-economic and political revamp of polity''.
+SAD stalwart and former CM Parkash Singh Badal described its as ''the beginning of a secular, federal democratic revolution in the state and the country for a total socio-economic and political revamp of polity''.

 At a joint press conference with BSP's general secretary Satish Chandra Mishra, Sukhbir Badal said, “Today is a new day in Punjab's politics, a historic day...a day of big turn in Punjab's politics.''
 The BSP will contest seven seats in Malwa, five in Majha and eight in Doaba regions of Punjab, said Badal, adding that the two parties will soon form a coordination committee to jointly chalk out various programmes ahead of the polls.